 Styled product shots work really well for makers: jewelry designers, artists, photographers, and hand-crafters.

 *This type of shoot can be done with a photographer who is out of state as long as the product can be shipped to them.

 Examples of styled product photography

 Up next is the second kind of shoot, my personal favorite.
-This involves taking photos of the product with a model.
+This involves taking photos of the product, styling it with a model.

 *This type of shoot can also be done with an out of state photographer.

 3. In-Person Brand Photoshoot

 And finally, an in-person brand photoshoot is when you get photos taken of you and your business.